-reserved: A keyword used to describe objects-bits, octets, quadlets, octlets and fields-or the code values assigned to these objects in cases where either the object or the code value is set aside for future standardization.
+reserved: A keyword used to describe objects--bits, octets, quadlets, octlets and fields--or the code values assigned to these objects in cases where either the object or the code value is set aside for future standardization.
 Usage and interpretation may be specified by future extensions to this or other standards.
 A reserved object shall be zeroed or, upon development of a future standard, set to a value specified by such a standard.
 The recipient of a reserved object shall not check its value.
-The recipient of a defined object shall check its value and reject reserved code values.
+The recipient of an defined object defined by this standard as other than reserved shall check its value and reject reserved code values.